-When asked what would happen if Yahoo ignored the order or shared it with the press, Mayer uncomfortably replied: “Releasing classified information is treason.
+When asked what would happen if Yahoo ignored an NSA data request or shared it with the press, Mayer uncomfortably replied: “Releasing classified information is treason.
 It generally lands you incarcerated.”

 Companies are often left with few options once the U.S. government starts putting the screws to them.
 So, how do NSA data requests fit in with overall corporate responsibility?
 What is a company to do when faced with a request that seems to counteract its responsibility to consumers?
 We spoke with three key experts in corporate social responsibility (CSR) to find out the answers.